European shares retreat after weak German data

 Central Markets’ trading analyst Joe Neighbour expected that the weak data would contribute to the DAX staying below the 10,000 point level in the next few weeks.

-James Butterfill, global equity strategist at Coutts, said that data showed that Europe’s gradual economic recovery remained a patchy one.
+James Butterfill, global equity strategist at Coutts, added that the German data showed that Europe’s gradual economic recovery remained a patchy one.

-“It rings alarm bells across Europe that the recovery is not a straight line upwards,” Butterfill said.
+“It rings alarm bells across Europe that the recovery is not a straight line upwards,” said Butterfill.

 A fall in the shares of heavyweight stocks Total and Sanofi also pegged back European markets.

-French oil major Total fell 2 percent after it said its margins would be affected by a weak performance of its refining business.
-French pharmaceuticals group Sanofi also declined by 1.2 percent after it said adverse foreign exchange movements would affect its earnings.
+French oil major Total fell 1.4 percent after it said its margins would be affected by a weak performance of its refining business.
+French pharmaceuticals group Sanofi slipped 0.4 percent after it said adverse foreign exchange movements would affect its earnings.

-Last month, the ECB cut interest rates to a record low and last week ECB head Mario Draghi kept open the option of creating money, if needed.

 “The near-term still looks positive.
-Mario Draghi’s speech last week is still keeping a risk-on scenario,” Carlo Alberto de Casa, senior market analyst at online brokerage ActivTrades, said.
+Mario Draghi’s speech last week is still keeping a risk-on scenario,” said Carlo Alberto de Casa, senior market analyst at online brokerage ActivTrades.

 Europe bourses in 2014: link.reuters.com/pap87v